fabianaapateanu/training-mobile-basic-practice-project/README.md

     are loaded properly after click.
 4. Verify we landed on the Settings screen, meaning the `Back` button is displayed:
     1. Identify the `Back` button locator with Appium Inspector
-    2. Find the element and verify its displayed attribute with an assertion method:
+    2. Find the element and verify its displayed attribute is true, with an assertion method:
     ```
         //verify Back button is displayed
         MobileElement backButtonElement = (MobileElement) androidDriver.findElementByAccessibilityId("Navigate up");